Sega Card: My Card EP

-In 1985, Sega released another version of the card in Japan called the My Card EP (short for EPROM, or UV EPROM), a rewritable version of the format.
+In 1985, Sega released another version of the card in Japan called the My Card EP (short for EPROM), a rewritable version of the format.
 Sega promoted the My Card EP using flyers and newspaper advertisements and pilot tested it at Tokyo's Tamagawa Takashimaya Futakotamagawa.

 Dealers were to install EPROM rewriting machines at retail locations, while users would bring their card and write other games onto it.
 Players were charged a fee that was lower than that of a retail game.
 Cards initially cost 5000 yen each, while rewrites on the card cost 1800 yen.
 The back of the cards did not have the silver sticker from standard My Cards.

 The format was not commercially successful and was abandoned.
 Since then, the cards are quite rare and have fetched high prices at auction.

 Games were released onto the EP format at the same time as they were released onto standard My Cards.
 New My Card EPs came with either Dragon Wang or Star Jacker pre-written on the card, with the below titles available for rewriting.